 top of page

 Next Town Over was created over a period of a year and a half living back in the East Bay Area, the place where I grew up.
 For the first couple weeks of that time I weaved restlessly through the pile of towns thrown shoulder to shoulder on the water.
-Albany, my hometown of a single square mile with its low slung bungalows and antiquated main street silently bled into to El Cerrito, which sat there, unsuspectedly, just to the North.
+Albany, my hometown of a single square mile with its low slung bungalows and antiquated main street silently bled into to El Cerrito just to the North.

 I slowed my pace and walked in and through and up and down this next town over, quickly becoming lost among the endless auto-shops and dealerships on San Pablo Avenue.
 I started walking with a camera a couple miles each day.
-I talked to the few people I could find and tried, often in vain, to take their photograph.
-But mostly, the town gave me the feeling of being constantly at half capacity, never reaching some critical density necessary even for the smallest of cities.
 I realized I was in over my head.
 I got yelled at for trespassing.
-I got badly sunburnt.
-I quickly wore through the heels of a newly purchased pair of sambas.
+One day I suffered a terrible sunburn.
+I quickly wore through the heels of a newly purchased pair of sneakers.
 I felt terribly estranged.

 I finally caved and photographed my best friend.